Can Philodendron Grow In Water? (How To+Care)

 Make sure to sterilize the gardening shears before and after cutting the vine.

-Pole: When you are growing the cutting of the philodendron in the water, you might need to get any pole or hooks on the wall that can help the vine climb and remain upright; otherwise, the plant can easily fall off due to lack of support.
+Pole: When you are growing and cutting the philodendron in the water, you might need to get any pole or hooks on the wall that can help the vine climb and remain upright; otherwise, the plant can easily fall off due to lack of support.

 We will now discuss the way to grow the philodendron plant in water.